AOEpeople/puppeteer-fetchbot/README.md

 Stopover objects do **not** have the root property.
 These objects behave different and can be understood a bit like event listeners.
 Once the browser changes the url and the opened url matches a stopover url ist's configuration gets applied (e.g. by a form submission on a root page or a clicked link).
-Once a configuration has been applied to an open page the object gets immediately removed from APPNAMElist.
+Once a configuration has been applied to an open page the object gets immediately removed from FetchBot job list.

 > Syntax